syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 ## MoveToLastInColumn Command

-The [`MoveToLastInColumn`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToLastInColumn) command moves selection to the last symbol in the current column of the stencil or the last symbol of the symbol group if none is selected.
+The [`MoveToLastInColumn`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToLastInColumn) command moves selection to the last symbol in the current column of the `SymbolGroup` or the last symbol of the symbol group if none is selected.
 MoveToLastInColumn command can be executed by pressing the PageDown key.

 {% tabs %}